Skip to content

 To configure the modeling of Kubernetes Cluster components use the following combination of zProperties:

-1. zKubernetesNamespaceFilter: All Deployments, StatefulSets, and Services, which belong to Namespaces, that are not specified by zKubernetesNamespaceFilter pattern will not be modeled.
-All Pods and Containers that belong to Namespaces, which are not specified by zKubernetesNamespaceFilter pattern will not be modeled even if they are specified by zKubernetesPodFilter, zKubernetesContainerNamesModeled, and zKubernetesContainerLabelsModeled.
+2. zKubernetesNamespaceExclude: All Deployments, StatefulSets, and Services that belong to Namespaces and that are specified by zKubernetesNamespaceExclude pattern will not be modeled, including any entries specified in zKubernetesNamespaceInclude.
+All Pods and Containers that belong to Namespaces that are specified by the zKubernetesNamespaceExclude pattern will not be modeled, even if they are specified by zKubernetesPodFilter, zKubernetesContainerNamesModeled, and zKubernetesContainerLabelsModeled.

-2. zKubernetesPodFilter: All Pods which belong to Namespaces specified by zKubernetesNamespaceFilter pattern and are not specified by zKubernetesPodFilter will not be modeled.
-Containers related to Pods allowed to model by zKubernetesNamespaceFilter will not be modeled if these Pods are not allowed to model by zKubernetesPodFilter even if the corresponding Containers are specified by zKubernetesContainerNamesModeled and zKubernetesContainerLabelsModeled.
+3. zKubernetesPodFilter: All Pods which belong to Namespaces specified by the zKubernetesNamespaceExclude pattern and are not specified by zKubernetesPodFilter will not be modeled.
+Containers related to Pods are allowed to be modeled by zKubernetesNamespaceInclude will not be modeled if these Pods are not allowed to model by zKubernetesPodFilter even if the corresponding Containers are specified by zKubernetesContainerNamesModeled and zKubernetesContainerLabelsModeled.

-3. zKubernetesContainerNamesModeled: All Containers allowed for modeling by zKubernetesNamespaceFilter and zKubernetesPodFilter will not be modeled if they are not allowed by zKubernetesContainerNamesModeled, however, if they are allowed by zKubernetesContainerLabelsModeled they will be modeled.
+4. zKubernetesContainerNamesModeled: All Containers allowed for modeling by zKubernetesNamespaceInclude and zKubernetesPodFilter will not be modeled if they are not allowed by zKubernetesContainerNamesModeled, however, if they are allowed by zKubernetesContainerLabelsModeled they will be modeled.

-4. zKubernetesContainerLabelsModeled: All Containers allowed for modeling by zKubernetesNamespaceFilter and zKubernetesPodFilter will not be modeled if they are not allowed by zKubernetesContainerLabelsModeled, however, if they are allowed by zKubernetesContainerNamesModeled they will be modeled.
+5. zKubernetesContainerLabelsModeled: All Containers allowed for modeling by zKubernetesNamespaceInclude and zKubernetesPodFilter will not be modeled if they are not allowed by zKubernetesContainerLabelsModeled, however, if they are allowed by zKubernetesContainerNamesModeled they will be modeled.

-5. zKubernetesContainerNamesModeled + zKubernetesContainerLabelsModeled: All Containers allowed for modeling by zKubernetesNamespaceFilter and zKubernetesPodFilter will be modeled if they are allowed by zKubernetesContainerLabelsModeled and zKubernetesContainerNamesModeled.
+6. zKubernetesContainerNamesModeled: All Containers allowed for modeling by zKubernetesNamespaceInclude and zKubernetesPodFilter will be modeled if they are allowed by zKubernetesContainerLabelsModeled and zKubernetesContainerNamesModeled.
 This option provides an opportunity to mix approaches for the selection of Containers, which should be modeled, using their names and labels.

 Common values for filter zProperties